Why Am I So Insecure In My Relationship? Reasons & Ways To Cope

 13. Aim to be independent

-Take care of yourself and seek to be independent – physically, mentally and emotionally.
+The answer to how to overcome insecurity lies in the realization that you are complete and enough on your own.
+Take care of yourself and seek to be independent—physically, mentally, and emotionally.
 Self-love and self-care will banish insecurity.
 If your life revolves around your partner, you are bound to feel insecure.
 Trust yourself and tell yourself that you can take care of yourself.

 Having few anchors in your life other than your relationship can make you insecure.
-That’s why it is important to think of all the things that make you happy – your work, friends, regular exercise, your hobbies, and other self-improvement goals – and focus on them more.
+That’s why it is important to think of all the things that make you happy—your work, friends, regular exercise, hobbies, and other self-improvement goals—and focus on them more.

 14. Nurture other relationships

-The absence of other fulfilling relationships in your life – say, with parents, siblings, or friends – may make you overly dependent on your partner.
-And, you have this voice in your head that keeps telling you “she or he makes me feel insecure”.
-The key to how to not be insecure is building a well-rounded life for yourself where your partner isn’t your only source of happiness, contentment, and fulfillment.
+The absence of other fulfilling relationships in your life—say, with parents, siblings, or friends—may make you overly dependent on your partner.
+When you place the burden of meeting all your needs on your partner and they fail to meet those needs, insecurities can rear their ugly head.
+The key to overcoming insecurity is building a well-rounded life for yourself where your partner isn’t your only source of happiness, contentment, and fulfillment.

 Being insecure in a relationship is a big hurdle to intimacy.
 It may make you unreasonably jealous.
 It may make you try to control your partner, which is an unhealthy trait.
 By getting rid of insecurity you can enjoy a more joyous and fulfilling relationship.
-We hope that now that you’ve understood what causes insecurity in a relationship and how to not be insecure about your partner, you will be able to break your old patterns and learn to engage with your SO in a healthier, more holistic way.
+We hope that now that you’ve understood what causes insecurities in a relationship, you will be able to break your old patterns and learn to engage with your SO in a healthier, more holistic way.

 My Outgoing Girlfriend Hates Restrictions And I Feel Insecure.
 How Should I Handle this situation?